TABLE SALT VS PINK SALT

 - Purified by re-crystallisation at over 650 degrees

-- This purification process completely strips the salt which leaves it devoid of any natural minerals for the body
+- This purification process completely strips the salt which leaves it devoid of any natural minerals

 In terms of cooking.
-Table salt is often useful for baking when measuring out salt for cake recipes.
+Table salt is useful for baking when measuring out salt for cake recipes.
 However, it is easy to over season our foods when using this form of salt.

 - Is composed of 85% sodium chloride and 15% trace minerals.